NASA-DEVELOP/SET/docs/source/method.rst

 **Methodology**
 ===============

-This page gives insight into the way the computer model applies the physic and geometry of light propagation.
-Although not necessary to run the program, understanding the methodology offers benefits for anyone looking to improve SET or use it for academic purposes.
+This page gives insight into the way the computer model applies the physics and geometry of light propagation.
+Although not necessary to operate the program, understanding the methodology offers benefits for anyone looking to improve SET or use it for academic purposes.

 **Kernel Creation**
 -------------------

 All of SET's methods for applying its light propagation model are in the file ``Itest.py``, which executes the ``main`` function.
 In this function, SET first checks if a kernel is already created and, if no kernel is supplied, creates a kernel.
 A kernel is essentially a matrix with numerical coefficients representing the weight of light scattering from the source to the line of sight of the observer.
-Each pixel in the kernel thus contains a unitless value that comapres the amount of light emitted from the ground to the amount of light scattered.
+Each pixel in the kernel thus contains a unitless value that compares the amount of light emitted from the ground to the amount of light scattered.

 The kernel creation process is executed in ``main`` in lines 30-38::